pyroesp/GBDSO/README.md

 That power reduction is crucial for long lasting batteries.
 For now though, I'll try the TL062 I currently have and will try the TL072 on a later date.
 I'll also try to find a suitable, pin-compatible, low power replacement opamp for the TL072.

-## TODO

-- ~~Change potentiometer footprint to match BOM list component~~
-The potentiometer I bought fits the footprint, so I don't really need to change it.
-However, the pot has some metalic piece at the bottom, so you can't have exposed vias beneath it.
-I've moved the vias so they wouldn't interfere with the pot.

-I'll take a look at the different POT footprints to see if I can find one that fits better to the one I'm using.
-- ~~Change orientation of potentiometer on PCB so both are the same~~
-Orientation of pots fixed.